 NIH: National Heart, Lung, and Blood Institute

-- Good vs. Bad Cholesterol (American Heart Association)
+- HDL (Good), LDL (Bad) Cholesterol and Triglycerides (American Heart Association)

 - Roadmap for Managing Your Triglycerides and Protecting Your Heart (American Academy of Nurse Practitioners) - PDF

 - Triglycerides: Why Do They Matter?
 (Mayo Foundation for Medical Education and Research)

 - What Are High Blood Cholesterol and Triglycerides?
 (American Heart Association) - PDF Also in Spanish

 - Patient Guide to the Assessment and Treatment of Hypertriglyceridemia (High Triglycerides) (Hormone Health Network) - PDF